tobgu/avrem/README.md

 # avrem

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to work as an emulator of an AVR processor.
+Should make it possible to run automated tests on code compiled for the AVR.

 ## Usage